PurpleIntegra/DataLoggerESP32/README.md

 This section is to break down what each section of code does.
 Mostly Random Nerd Tutorials work, but with this specific application (thank you again)

+## ESP-NOW Overview

+Features/Limitations
+ - 250 byte payload max (converts to ~62 standard 4-byte floats)
+ - One or Two Way communications
+ - Can send callback function to confirm transmission success or failure
+ - Fast communication protocol (how fast is yet to be determined)

 ## Optimizations
 *(optional)*